Water Accounting Project

 The Rule applies to most single-family domestic use in unincorporated areas in the Methow Watershed.
 It limits water withdrawn for those uses to 2 cubic feet per second (cfs) from each of seven river reaches in the Methow basin (“the Reservation”).
 Once those limits have been reached, further development would require another source of water.
 The seven reaches are: Methow Headwaters, Early Winters, Upper Methow, Chewuch River, Middle Methow, Twisp River, and Lower Methow.

 In 2011, the MWC developed the Instream Flow Reservation (IFR) Database to estimate the effects of development on water use and availability in the Methow Basin.
 The database was updated in 2019 to account for changes in zoning and new and revised data.
 It provides an estimate of water availability based on current zoning and projected build-out.

 The estimates in the IFR Database are based on the MWC’s current water-use estimate of 710 gallons per house per day for indoor, limited irrigation, and stock water use.
 Using that estimate, 2 cfs is enough water for about 1,820 houses.

 Refining the water-use estimate

-The MWC ‘s water-use estimate—710 gallons per house per day—is based on several sources of data, including climatic data, meter data, water use rates for crops and livestock, and agricultural census data; estimates developed by the Methow Basin Planning Unit; and aerial photo analysis.
+The MWC ‘s water-use estimate—710 gallons per house per day—is based on several sources of data, including climatic data, meter data from local water systems water use rates for crops and livestock, and agricultural census data; estimates developed by the Methow Basin Planning Unit; and, aerial photo analysis.
 The estimate is also based on use during July—the month during which the largest quantity of water is likely to be used.